 Long-form landing pages are best reserved for sales landing pages, click-through landing pages, and pricing pages.
 If you have a big ask of your customer, you should probably design a long-form landing page.

 So, what does this look like in practice?
 Let’s say I’m creating a brand-awareness campaign for my new startup that facilitates puppy snuggles for tired office workers (a girl can dream, right?).
-The business goals I have for this campaign are to capture new leads (email addresses) and drive impressions.
+My business goals for this campaign are to capture new leads (email addresses) and drive impressions.

 My competitors are running social media campaigns driving customers back to a sales landing page.
 But since impressions and leads are my goal (not purchases), I might choose to run social media ads featuring big images of snuggling puppies.